semuconsulting/pygnssutils/README.md

 You could, for example, output the parsed version of a UBX message alongside its tabular hexadecimal representation.

-Any one of the following data stream specifiers must be provided:
+Any one of the following input data stream specifiers must be provided:
 - `port`: serial port e.g. `COM3` or `/dev/ttyACM1`
 - `filename`: fully qualified path to binary input file e.g. `/logs/logfile.bin`
 - `socket`: socket e.g. `192.168.0.72:50007` (port must be specified)